Gravel Calculator

 What to Buy

 Driveways and high-traffic areas: 3/4-inch crushed stone or road base.
 It compacts well, handles vehicle loads, and stays put under pressure.
 Avoid pea gravel for driveways.
 It migrates under tires and needs constant maintenance to keep it in place.
+For driveway-specific depth guidance, use our driveway gravel calculator.

 Paths, dog runs, and garden beds: pea gravel or river rock.
 River rock is also the right call for French drains and drainage channels where water needs to move freely through the material.